-We generally find that people prefer our Premium license, which gives the full benefit of Aurora’s industry-leading accuracy and technology and is a must for production-ready system design.
-Over the Basic plan, it includes monthly shading analysis, bankable shade reports, advanced performance simulations, See more on our pricing page.
-The basic plan tends to suit those who are looking to make initial estimates and proposals.
+We generally find that people prefer our Premium license, which gives the full benefit of Aurora’s industry-leading accuracy and technology, and is a must for production-ready system design.
+Beyond the Basic plan, it includes monthly shading analysis, bankable shade reports, and advanced performance simulations (see more on our pricing page).
+The Basic plan tends to suit those who are looking to make initial estimates and proposals.

 There’s no yearly commitment if you are on a monthly plan.
 However, you can prepay for a year and receive a 15% discount.

 There is currently no trial, however, we offer a 14-day moneyback guarantee period.

 We start all of our clients with a one hour one-on-one training session conducted via screenshare.
 Afterwards, you are free to schedule a half hour session with any of our customer success team at any point that you need help.
 Our customer success team is always eager to help if you can’t find an answer in our comprehensive Help Center with documentation, guides, videos and dozens of answers to Aurora’s most frequently asked questions.

 Aurora is used across the solar industry – from independent installers to module manufactures to large corporate contractors.

 Only one person can be logged in to a user account at a time.
 Please register for additional accounts for other users.

 Nope!
 You can create as many projects as you want with a single license.